plasmagirl/plasmagirl/README.md

 </a>

 - 😄 Pronouns: she/her
+- ⚡ Fun fact: My username is derived from plasmon which was my dissertation topic in grad school.
-- ⚡ Fun fact: I love to bake!
+- :cookie: Hobbies: I love to bake!
 My favorite is Scottish Shortbread cookies.
 They are so easy to make and yet so so so delicious.:yum: <br>I am also trying to learn Kashmiri (its one of the regional languages of India.
 Ask me why.:smiley:)